Postdoctoral fellow

 • Only for postdoctoral researchers in international mobility

-• We offer a full time positions as a postdoctoral fellow, with a minimum period of 20 months.
+• We offer a full time position as a postdoctoral fellow, with a minimum period of 12 months which can be extended twice taking into account the maximum period of 36 months.

 • In deviation the above, an EEA national, who has previously received a postdoctoral grant in the 12 months prior to an MSCA grant, can exceed the maximum term of 36 months under this MSCA grant provided that the entire term does not exceed 48 months.